Dollar, global shares gain as trade worries linger

-Equity markets warmed to China's renewed offer to reach a trade agreement with the United States, with Xi saying China wants to work out an initial pact with the United States and has been trying to avoid a trade war.
+Equity markets warmed to China's renewed offer to reach a trade agreement with the United States.
+Xi said China wants to work out an initial pact and avoid a trade war.

-The Nasdaq was weighed down by a 5.94% slump in shares of Tesla Inc as its electric pickup truck design received an underwhelming response.
+A 6.29% slump in shares of Tesla Inc weighed on Nasdaq as its electric pickup truck design received an underwhelming response.

 "What you've seen is a market, even when the trade news wasn't that great, you've seen the equity market still remaining extraordinarily well-bid," said Joseph LaVorgna, chief economist for the Americas at French bank Natixis in New York.